Vielfras/hackeru_nodejs_final_project/README.md

 - **Edit Card**: `PUT /cards/:id` (The card creator)
 - **Like Card**: `PATCH /cards/:id` (Registered user)
 - **Delete Card**: `DELETE /cards/:id` (Admin or the card creator)

-### 3. Logger
-- Use `morgan` to log all requests with details including request method, URL, status, and response time.

-### 4. Chalk
-- Use `chalk` to colorize console prints.

-### 5. CORS
-- Allow requests from authorized HTTP origins using `cors`.

-### 6. JSON
-- Allow handling of JSON requests.

-### 7. Public Directory
-- Route requests not handled by the application to the public directory and return a 404 error if the file is not found.

-### 8. Environments
-- Support local and cloud environments using MongoDB Atlas.

-### 9. Error Handling
-- Return appropriate HTTP status and error messages for unauthorized access or invalid data.

-### 10. Joi
-- Validate client-side objects using `joi` and return status and error messages for invalid objects.

-### 11. Bcryptjs
-- Encrypt user passwords before storing them in MongoDB and validate during login.

-### 12. Jsonwebtoken
-- Generate a JWT token containing user information such as `_id`, `isBusiness`, and `isAdmin`.

-### 13. Initial Data
-- Create initial data with three user types: regular user, business user, and admin, along with three business cards.

-### 14. Mongoose
-- Use `mongoose` to create models for `Users` and `Cards` with appropriate schema as outlined in the appendices.

-## Bonus Features
-1. Allow admins to change business numbers ensuring uniqueness.
-2. Create a file logger for requests with status code 400+ logging date, status code, and error message.
-3. Integrate Google API for non-admin and non-business user registration and login.
-4. Block users for 24 hours after three failed login attempts with incorrect password.

 ---